jpvantassel/hvsrweb/README.md

 Joseph P. Vantassel under the supervision of Professor Brady R. Cox at The University of Texas at Austin.
 More information about  _hvsrpy_ can be found on its [GitHub repository](https://github.com/jpvantassel/hvsrpy).

+## Citation

+If you use HVSRweb in your research or consulting we ask you please cite the following:

+> Vantassel, J.P., Cox, B.R., Brannon, D.M., 2021.
+HVSRweb: An Open-Source,
+Web-Based Application for Horizontal-to-Vertical Spectral Ratio Processing.
+(Submitted).

+## Additional References

+Background information concerning the HVSR statistics and the terminology can be found in the following references:

+>Cox, B. R., Cheng, T., Vantassel, J. P., and Manuel, L. (2020).
+“A statistical representation and frequency-domain window-rejection algorithm for single-station HVSR measurements.”
+Geophysical Journal International, 221(3), 2170-2183.

+>Cheng, T., Cox, B. R., Vantassel, J. P., and Manuel, L. (2020).
+"A statistical approach to account for azimuthal variability in single-station HVSR measurements."
+Geophysical Journal International, Accepted.

 ## Running the Application